Could this financing based on how much you make be a good alternative to student loans?

 5 alternatives to income share agreements

 - Credit union loans.
 These nonprofit financial institutions typically offer loans in smaller amounts to members, with fewer strict income or credit requirements than banks and other for-profit lenders.

 - Secured loans.
 Backing your loan with collateral can get you more favorable rates and terms on a personal loan — which often translate into affordable repayments and costs.

 - Crowdfunding.
 Not sure you can afford any type of loan repayments?
 Consider starting a campaign on a crowdfunding platform like Kickstarter or GoFundMe to raise funds from your social network.

 - Family and friends.
 If you don’t need much money, you might be able to borrow from loved ones rather than go to a traditional lender.
-You can draw up terms and conditions similar to an income-share agreement, if you like — though you might want to consult a lawyer before signing anything.
+You can draw up terms and conditions similar to an income-share agreement.
+Services like LoanWell offer agreements and autopayment options to make borrowing from friends and family more official — though you might want to consult a lawyer before signing anything.

 - Private student loans.
 Private student loans may be your only other financing option after you’ve maxed out other types of financial aid.
 Look for a lender that allows for cosigners and offers income-based repayment plans or several forbearance options.

 Income share agreements aren’t for everyone, and they can be difficult to find.
 But students and those with unpredictable career paths — like journalists or artists — might benefit most from an ISA’s income-based payments.
 Doctors, lawyers and other high-paying professions with cut-and-dried career tracks might end up paying more for an ISA than they would with a personal loan.